Rafvb/rafvb-blog/content/post/20210322_adding-site-to-google.md

 According to Google you should leave the record in so they verify it again later.

-After some time the first results should be visible in the search results 👍
+After some time the first results should be visible in the Search Console 👍

+You can also provide a link to a sitemap to Google, so it can easily index all your pages.
+Hugo will generate one automatically at [/sitemap.xml](https://www.rafvanbaelen.com/sitemap.xml).
+You can add it in the Search Console under Index > Sitemaps by entering the full url of your sitemap.xml.